tlienart/Franklin.jl/docs/code/index.md

 1. run the code and capture its output (`STDOUT`) and write it to `/assets/[subpath]/code/output/ex1.out`
 @@

-The `[subpath]` here is the _exact same sub-path structure_ than to the page where the code block is inserted.
+The `[subpath]` here is the _exact same sub-path structure_ as the page where the code block is inserted.
-To clarify, let's say you wrote the above code-block in
+To clarify, let's say you wrote the above code block in

 ```
 /folder1/page1.md